Jennifer Hartman King is the founder and President of Hartman King PC. and focuses on environmental matters.

 Lorman Education Services, “Commercial Real Estate Financing: Environmental Aspects of Commercial Real Estate Transactions,” (2005), Presenter

-Hartman King PC is one of many member law firms of the Zuber Lawler Global International Network.
-Each law firm in the network is an independent law firm.
+Hartman King PC is one of many member law firms of the Zuber Lawler Global network, as is Zuber Lawler.
+Each Law firm in the network is an independent law firm.
 Engagement of one law firm in the network does not create any attorney-client relationship with or any liability on the part of any other law firm in the network.